 Many of the printed media have resorted to ‘dumbing down’ their newspapers in order to survive.
 This has led to excesses – illegal practices in order to obtain news, and politicisation of the media to create a platform of fear, uncertainty and doubt in relation to some of the critical issues that are now being faced around the world.

-This led to major conflict around News Corp and as a result many countries are reviewing their media policies.
+This led to a major conflict around News Corp and as a result many countries are reviewing their media policies.
 It also brought many of these issues into the public arena and a broader participation in the debate surrounding the future of the media is now taking place.

 New e-business models will need to be developed whereby the printed media could use their broad appeal to attract customers and then, once these customers are inside their applications and services, they could explore new business models that would enable them to monetise these visits.